Ezveus/caxlsx_builder/README.md

   sheet.column('Interjections') { |item| item.last }
 end

+# Generate the AXLSX package
 package_axlsx = builder.call

+# Use Axlsx package's methods to store/write the file

+# Write on disk
 package_axlsx.serialize('test.xlsx')

+# Store with ActiveStorage (not a dependency of this gem): https://guides.rubyonrails.org/active_storage_overview.html
+class Export < ApplicationRecord has_one_attached :file
+end

+file   = package_axlsx.to_stream.string
+export = Export.new
+export.file.attach(io:           StringIO.new(file), filename: 'test.xlsx',
+                   content_type: 'application/vnd.openxmlformats-officedocument.spreadsheetml.sheet')
 ```

 Result:

 ![Excel export with 3 columns a header two rows and a footer](/test.xlsx.png)

+CaxlsxBuilder use the [Caxlsx](https://github.com/caxlsx/caxlsx) gem.
+The builder directly returns the Caxlsx package to let you do what you want with it.

 ## Development